ChristopherHuang77/BlueStamp-Engineering-Christopher-s-portfolio/index.md

 ![Headstone Image](unnamed.png)

-# Final Milestone
+  # First Milestone

-<iframe width="560" height="315" src="https://www.youtube.com/embed/rinA1b9ITs4?si=fovmNqZjJNmS4dyF" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/z4JYAGbOjJ8?si=VfJcBRMNVPYO6hDQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-I modified it to create a Crossy Road-like game.
-In my game, you are the red character who moves by tilting the screen.
-You must avoid white cells, reach the green cells, and score points.
-Each time you hit green, your score goes up, but hitting white decreases your lives.
-The game ends when you run out of lives.
-To create this, I leveraged the built-in accelerometer.
-During BlueStamp, I learned Arduino coding, video creation, and presentation skills.
-Some of my favorite experiences were seeing my code work and playing games during breaks.
-Now, I feel confident in working on similar projects.
+My project is made up of a LED display and a Adafruit Matrix Portal M4.
+During this first mile stone I have learned how to display different text on the LED display, how to change the position and color of the text, and how to move around shapes and pixels.
+Orginaly, when I first put in the code there was an error that I could not fix,  I asked my instructor and he helped me find a missing lybrary,  Adafruit GFX lybrary,  that was needed in the Adafuit Protomatter.
+Another problem I ran into was my name was to long to fit on onw line on the display.
+I tried shrinking the text size, but it was the smallest size already, so instead I removed some spacing inbetween the letters.
+I also ran into a problem where the Adafruit Matrix Portal would not connect to the Aduino IDE, I fix it by double tapping the reset button and it connected.
+My plan to compleate the project is to look over the CircuitPython code for Conways Game of Life,  and rewrite it in aduino.